 Roofing Webmasters is known as the best SEO company for roofers.
 However, many of our roofing clients like to understand the SEO process better.
 This guide will outline Search Engine Optimization (SEO) and how to rank your website on search engines like Google.

-In this Roofing SEO guide, you will discover:
+In this SEO guide for roofers, you will discover:

 Best strategies for keyword research and optimization